hecate-social/hecate-jobs/README.md

-# hecate-jobs
+# hecate-app-jobs
-A Hecate Plugin for connecting Employers and Employees, aimed at replacing job boards with a direct employer/employee interaction alternative
+A Hecate Application for connecting Employers and Employees, aimed at replacing job boards with a direct employer/employee interaction alternative